 There has been some confusion about Bill Haney.
 There were several artists by the name of Bill Haney.
 This one was born in Haywood County, North Carolina, and played with Curtis Lee and his Dixie Buddies by 1957, including spots on WRVA's New Dominion Barn Dance in Richmond, Virginia.
 They toured the southern East Coast and by the early 1960s, it seems Haney had taken over leadership of the Dixie Buddies.
 Supposedly, he did his first recordings for the Atlanta based Super record label and followed up with a single on the Dee-Bee record label in 1962 ("Wild Party Twist" b/w "My Time to Laugh," Dee Bee #RCR-69).
 That same year, Haney had two releases on the Newberry, South Carolina, based Jim Dandy label in 1962, including a superb version of "Crawdad Hole" entitled "Craw Dad Song" (See here for more info on the Jim Dandy label).
 In 1966, he appeared on the reactivated Dee-Bee label, now known simply as D-B. It coupled "On the Loose" b/w "Call to Colors" (D-B #6-6714), which is featured today.
 This disc was manufactured at Kay Banks' Charlotte, North Carolina, pressing plant.

-There were several other artists working under the name of Bill Haley.
-One was a successful and now deceased Elvis impersonator, another was a soul singer from Atlanta plus several others that aren't really identified.
+There were several other artists working under the name of Bill Haney.
+One was a successful Elvis impersonator, another was a soul singer from Atlanta plus several others that aren't really identified.

 Thanks to Derik